gabriel-demes/momentjournal-backend/README.md

 ## MomentJournal

 MomentJournal is a journaling application offering greater accessibility to online journaling.
-It integrates features such as speech-to-text to provide a relatively hands free journal experience as well as an overall easier journaling experience.
-MomentJournal also incoorperates voice commands (currently only avaiable in English) that controlss some of the functionality of the MomentJournal.
+It integrates features such as speech-to-text to provide a relatively hands free journaling experience as well as an overall easier journaling experience.
+MomentJournal also incorporates voice commands (currently only avaiable in English) that controls some of the functionality of the MomentJournal.
 However, speech-to-text is currently avaiable in 17 different languages.

 ## Technologies